Sequoyahs Autumn Argument

 - Not huge on phil ACs that also read a util advantage or phil ACs/NCs that get super tricky

-- Unlikely to vote on FWs I can’t explain back to you or that are extremely circular to the point of uselessness—performativity and constitutivism warrants are big culprits here
+- Unlikely to vote on FWs I can’t explain back to you or that are extremely circular to the point of uselessness—performativity and constitutivism warrants are often culprits here

 - I do not want to hear source Kant.
-If other cards are outdated and constantly need bracketing for things like gendered language, perhaps you should revise the AC/NC
+If other cards are outdated and constantly need bracketing for things like gendered language, perhaps it is time for revision

 - TJFs: a) I understand the necessity for them in circuit contexts, though they usually don’t make sense unless util is in play, b) most TJFs are poorly warranted, explain why analytics or carded offense are good/bad, c) phil ed loss? maybe? idk that’s for you to decide